NOAA-EMC/godas/README.md

 # HofX case as a verification tool
 0. HofX case can be run separately as an independant verification tool.

 1. Instructions on how to run this case are as follows:

    a. ./setup_case.sh -p HERA ../cases/hofx3d.yaml workflowtest_HOFX

    b.
 In the workflow/cases/hofx3d.yaml file, da_settings: DA_ADT: True and the others false.
+      Please add "/scratch2/NCEPDEV/marineda/Shastri.Paturi/Shastri.Paturi/rundir/workflowtest_QCexp_SST25" to SOCA_ANALYSIS.
+      This has the 24 hr fcst run from Oct 1-31, 2011 with satellite SST assimilation.

    c.
-In the workflow/defaults/places.yaml file, the user has to update the path for SOCA_ANALYSIS.
-For this test, please use the default path.
-This has the 24 hr fcst run from Oct 1-31, 2011 with satellite SST assimilation.
+The results of the run will be in RUNCDATE/Data.

    d.
-The results of the run will be in RUNCDATE/Data.
-   e.
 A scatter plot between the obs_absolute_dynamic_topography@ObsValue and obs_absolute_dynamic_topography@hofx is one-way of looking at the results.

 # Post-processing Plot Options